alexedwards/flow/README.md

 ### Project status

 This package has reached a **stable** status as of `v1.0.0`.
-It is actively maintained with ongoing bug fixes and essential updates, but significant alterations to the API or behavior are not expected.
+It is actively maintained with ongoing bug fixes and essential updates, and significant alterations to the API or behavior are not expected.

 ---